-H6.1 The Selborne Hangers to East Meon Scarp is comprised of two sections of densely wooded east-facing scarp.
-The first is a continuous scarp extending from the slopes above East Meon Village in the south to Noar Hill in the north.
+The Selborne Hangers to East Meon Scarp is comprised of two sections of densely wooded east-facing scarp.
+The first is a continuous scarp extending from the slopes above East Meon village in the south to Noar Hill in the north.
 The second is a short section of wooded scarp that wraps around the eastern edge of Selborne Hill.
 The boundaries of Selborne Hangers to East Meon Scarp are defined predominantly by topography.
 The western (top) boundary has been drawn along the crest of the scarp which is clearly defined by a change in density of contours.
-The eastern (lower) boundary is less well defined has been drawn along field boundaries.
-There are panoramic views over the lowlands to the east.
+The eastern (lower) boundary is less well defined and has been drawn along field boundaries.

 - A dramatic steep east-facing chalk escarpment, much of it clothed by hanger woodland to produce a soft, irregular texture that masks the slope profile. - Remarkably consistent in height throughout its length as a result of the lithological uniformity of the chalk bedrock. - Clothed in ancient beech and lime dominated hanger woodlands which are of particular visual, historic, and ecological interest. - The scarp contains some small areas of nationally important chalk grassland habitat e.g. at Noar Hill (which includes juniper scrub) and Selborne Common. - Deeply sunken lanes and tracks cut the escarpment and link the lower land to the chalk uplands e.g. Button's Lane, Warren Lane, Old Litten Lane.
-Many of these are now public rights of way onto the Downs. - Communication routes climb the scarp in coombes, for example the A272 at Limekiln Copse. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops - here the open field contrast with the well wooded scarp face. - A number of small isolated chalk pits associated with the former agricultural lime-burning industry are visible on the scarp, although many are masked by vegetation.
-Vineyard Hole is a particularly prominent feature in views of the scarp. - Forms a dramatic backdrop to the undulating lowlands to the east. - Panoramic views over the lowlands to the east, and beyond to the Greensand Hills the climb through dense woodland builds a sense of anticipation for the views from the open summits.
+Many of these are now public rights of way onto the Downs. - Communication routes climb the scarp in coombes, for example the A272 at Limekiln Copse. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops here the open fields contrast with the well wooded scarp face. - A number of small isolated chalk pits associated with the former agricultural lime-burning industry are visible on the scarp, although many are masked by vegetation.
+Vineyard Hole is a particularly prominent feature in views of the scarp. - A tranquil 'naturalistic' landscape with pockets of deep remoteness on the scarp due to its lack of intervisibility with adjacent settlements and associated dark skies. - The scarp forms a dramatic backdrop to the undulating lowlands to the east. - Panoramic views over the lowlands to the east, and beyond to the Greensand Hills the climb through dense woodland builds a sense of anticipation for the views from the open summits. - Distinctive Zig Zag walks designed by Gilbert White which rises up to the nearby Selbourne Hanger from his former home at The Wakes.